hasin-shabbir/nyuadCourseReview-flask/README.md

 The application is deployed [here](https://i6.cims.nyu.edu/~mhs581/web-app-do-chussar/flask.cgi/).
 Update as of 01/01/2022: The application has been removed from deployment servers temporarily.

+## MIGRATION:
+The application is now being migrated to a MERN stack implementation due to project needs.
+A separate repository may be available publicly for the migrated project.

 ## Collaborators:
 1- Muhammad Hasin Shabbir, [Github](https://github.com/hasin-shabbir/)
 <br>